Microsoft Exchange Backup Using BackupChain

 Step-by-Step Instructions

-If you are unfamiliar with BackupChain, we have put together a couple of screenshots to help you set up a simple backup task.
+If you are unfamiliar with BackupChain, we have put together a couple of screenshots to help you set up a simple data protection task.

-First, click the button 'New Task' and select Universal Backup for your Exchange backup task:
+First, click the button 'New Task' and select Universal Backup for your task:

 create new Exchange Server backup task